amandavisconti/literaturegeek/about.md

 </p>

 <h2>Remix/Reuse</h2>
-<p>This site's content is CC BY-NC; please reuse/remix/build on this work.
+<p>This site's content is <a href="https://creativecommons.org/licenses/by-nc/2.0/">CC BY-NC</a>; please reuse/remix/build on this work.
 Let me know if it's been useful to you</p>
 </div>